sustainability certifications ecolabels guide - featured image

 • Examples of brands with certified products: Ben & Jerry’s, Clipper Tea, Nespresso

-The Fairtrade certification is amongst the most well-known and ubiquitous.
+The Fairtrade certification is among the most well-known and ubiquitous.
 Their goal is to empower workers and farmers, and promote fair pay.
 They check compliance of standards through audits by independent certifiers, including that producers are paid their premiums.

 Fair for Life